Who Are the Equity Release Council?

 - Equity release plans carry a “NO NEGATIVE EQUITY GUARANTEE.”

 Are you wondering what this means?
 Continue reading to find out!

 Read more about: The Process Involved With Getting an Equity Release Loan

 What’s a “No Negative Equity Guarantee?”

 If the estate market value decreases and the money can’t repay your mortgage, the lender won’t request more cash from your estate or heirs.
-Since you’ll be protected by the ‘no negative equity guarantee’, they aren’t legalised to do so.
-Therefore, consider the equity release companies that will offer you this protection.
+Since you’ll be protected by the ‘no negative equity guarantee’, the lender won’t be legally permitted to do so.
+Always consider the equity release companies that will offer you this protection.

 Got Questions?
 Check These Out First